1wErt3r/eslide/README.md

 ### Configuration Persistence

-Settings are persisted using Eet in a file next to the executable:
+Settings are persisted using Eet following XDG Base Directory Specification:

+**XDG Standard Location**:
-- Path: `./eslide.cfg`
+- Primary: `~/.config/eslide/eslide.cfg`
+- Custom: `$XDG_CONFIG_HOME/eslide/eslide.cfg` (if `XDG_CONFIG_HOME` is set)

+**Backwards Compatibility**:
+- If `eslide.cfg` exists in the current working directory, it will be used instead
+- This ensures existing users can continue using their current configuration without migration

+**Migration Path**:
+- **New installations**: Configuration will be created in the XDG location
+- **Existing users**: Your current `eslide.cfg` in the application directory will continue to work
+- **Manual migration**: Simply move your `eslide.cfg` to `~/.config/eslide/eslide.cfg`

+**How it works**:
+1. **Startup**: Application checks for `eslide.cfg` in current directory first (backwards compatibility)
+2. **Fallback**: If no local config exists, uses XDG location (`~/.config/eslide/eslide.cfg`)
+3. **Directory creation**: XDG config directory is created automatically if needed
-- Startup: Load persisted settings, then merge CLI overrides
+4. **Settings merge**: Load persisted settings, then apply CLI overrides
-- Shutdown: Save last-used settings (interval, fade, images dir, fullscreen, shuffle, clock visibility, 12/24h) and weather visibility
+5. **Shutdown**: Save current settings (interval, fade, images dir, fullscreen, shuffle, clock visibility, 12/24h, weather visibility)

-This allows the app to remember your preferences between runs.
+This approach allows the app to remember your preferences between runs while following modern Linux standards and maintaining full backwards compatibility.

 ### Debugging